RESOURCES FOR THE PRESS AND FOR READERS CURIOUS TO GAIN MORE INSIGHT INTO THAT SUMMER IN PUGLIA

 The Southern Italian region of Puglia provides an ideal setting: its layers of history are integral to the story.
 Tommaso’s increasingly vivid memories of its sensuous colours, aromas and tastes, and of how it felt to love and be loved, and to grieve, eventually overwhelm and transform the discomforting tone with which he at first tries to keep Will at a distance.

-- What are the novel’s themes?
+• What are the novel’s themes?

 In one of my favourite books of literary criticism, The Naïve and the Sentimental Novelist, Orhan Pamuk says that ‘Often the centre emerges as the novel is written’.
 This was my experience with That Summer in Puglia.
 I started drafting a story, and trusted that I’d gradually discover what I cared most deeply to communicate.
 The themes and the connections between them surfaced as the plot and character sketches became a narrative.
-The entire process was thus partly intuitive, partly analytical – what Pamuk calls being ‘the naïve and the sentimental novelist’.
+The entire process was therefore partly intuitive, partly analytical – what Pamuk calls being ‘the naïve and the sentimental novelist’.

-- Can you talk about key stylistic choices you made in this novel?
+• Can you talk about key stylistic choices you made in this novel?

 Throughout the writing of That Summer in Puglia, I aimed for lightness of touch.
 Here you’ll find a blog post about why and how I pursued a reading experience suffused with lightness and warmth.